palantir/gradle-jdks/gradle-jdks-setup/README.md

 ## Implementation details

-The new workflow is set-up by [JdksPlugin]
+The new workflow is set up by [ToolchainsPlugin](../gradle-jdks/src/main/java/com/palantir/gradle/jdks/ToolchainsPlugin.java) which gets applied if `gradle.jdk.setup.enabled=true`.

-### Tasks
+The plugin won't apply anymore the `baseline-java-versions` plugin, allowing for the configuration of the Java Toolchains as described in the [Gradle docs ](https://docs.gradle.org/current/userguide/toolchains.html)

+The tasks registers the following tasks:
 - `wrapperPatcherTask` - finalizes the `wrapper` task, such that everytime the `gradle-wrapper.jar` and/or `./gradlew` files are updated, we will also patch them
 - `checkWrapperPatcher` - checks that the `gradle-wrapper.jar` and the `./gradlew` scripts contain the expected JDKs setup modifications/patches
 - `generateGradleJdkConfigs` - generates the [`gradle/` configurations](#gradle-jdk-configuration-directory-structure) required for running the JDKs setup
 - `checkGradleJdkConfigs` - checks that all the `gradle/` configurations are up-to-date.
-Eg. if the `jdks-latest` plugin is updated, we need to make sure the `gradle/jdks` files reflect the jdk versions.
+E.g. if the `jdks-latest` plugin is updated, we need to make sure the `gradle/jdks` files reflect the jdk versions.
 - `setupJdks` - lifecycle task that runs both the `wrapperPatcherTask` and `generateGradleJdkConfigs`

 ## Unsupported for now

-- This workflow is not supported on Windows
+- This workflow is not supported on `Windows` at the moment